unlim-it/docs.bosonprotocol.io/src/docs/advanced-topics/research.md

 ## Future development

-Experimenting exchange mechanisms with different parameters in different environments, assessing their performance, and finding the best contracts depending on the application is at the center of the core mechanism development.
+Experimenting with the exchange mechanisms with different parameters in different environments, assessing their performance, and finding the best contracts depending on the application is at the center of the core mechanism development.
 Creating a suitable environment for common knowledge in the game is the ultimate